GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

 ---

-### Now let's get started.
+### So let's get started.
-### First, we will create the design
+### First, let's create the design

 ---

-### What to do in the design process
+### What to do when creating a design

-- Let's create a screen that fits the display size
+- Create a screen that matches the display size
-  - Uses a technique called responsive web design to control the look to the display size
+   - Control appearance based on display size using a technique called responsive web design
-- Let's use Style
+- Try using Style
    - Edit and add styles, or apply styles individually

 ---

-## Create a screen that fits the display size
+## Create a screen that matches the display size

 ---

-## Create a screen that fits the display size
+## Create a screen that matches the display size

-- Web applications are used on various terminals such as PCs, tablets, and smartphones.
+- Web applications are used on various devices such as PCs, tablets, and smartphones.
-- The display size is different for each terminal, but there is a design method called responsive web design as a method to deal with them.
+- Each device has a different display size, and there is a design method called responsive web design that can accommodate these differences.
-- Depending on the screen size, it is a method that flexibly switches the appearance of elements such as expanding/shrinking, wrapping/not wrapping, and displaying/not displaying.
+- This is a method that allows you to flexibly switch the appearance of elements, such as stretching/shrinking, wrapping/unwrapping, and displaying/not displaying elements, depending on the screen size.
-- As a method of implementation, specify rules for determining placement and size, rather than specifying fixed placement and size.
+- This is achieved by specifying rules for determining placement and size, rather than specifying fixed placement and size.
 - By default, Bubble has a fixed placement and size, but you can also specify various rules.

 ---

-## Commonly used rules
+## Frequently used rules

-In order to achieve responsive design with Bubble, there are the following rules that are often used.
+The following rules are often used to achieve responsive design with Bubble.

 1. Placement rules within parent elements
 2. Element sizing rules
-3. Display presence/absence rules
+3. Display/display rules

 Combine these rules to achieve responsive screen design.
-It should be noted that these rules are not limited to Bubble, but also apply to web applications in general.
+Note that these rules are not limited to Bubble, but apply to web applications in general.

-Later, we will incorporate it into the screen together, but some ideas are difficult, so I will explain the outline first.
+We will incorporate this into the screen later, but there are some difficult ideas, so I will give an overview first.

 ---

-## Rule 1: Placement rules within parent elements
+## Rule 1: Placement rule within parent element

-It will be a rule specification for how to place it in the parent element.
+This is a rule specification for how to place it within the parent element.

-In Bubble, a parent element that encloses a group such as a repeating group or an individual element such as an entire page is called a container.
+In Bubble, a parent element that encloses a group such as a repeating group or an individual element such as an entire page is called a Container.
-A Container allows you to specify placement rules for the child elements it contains.
+Container allows you to specify placement rules for child elements contained within.

 ![w:600](images/2022-11-25-09-18-25.png)